ThierrySans/CSCD71/index.md

 Do not let other students look at your project solutions, since this can lead to copying.
 Remember you are in violation of the UTSC Academic Code whether you copy someone else's work or allow someone else to copy your work.
 These rules are meant to ensure that all students understand their solutions well enough to prepare the solutions themselves.
 If challenged you must be able to reproduce and explain your work.

-You are not allowed to ask for help outside of the course Slack.
+You are not allowed to ask for help outside of the course Element.
 Asking for help anywhere else online or in private chat groups (unless the private group chat was setup between the group members of the group project) will be considered as unauthorized help.

 The course staff reserves the right to use code and text analysis tools to compare your submission with others to verify that no improper collaboration has occurred.